frioux/blog/content/posts/the-bad-the-good-and-the-cloud.md

 # The Bad

-This weekend I was worning on a little project that involved manipulating a fairly large (1.8 gB compressed, 17 gB uncompressed) 7zip archive.
+This weekend I was working on a little project that involved manipulating a fairly large (1.8 gB compressed, 17 gB uncompressed) 7zip archive.
 I don't have 17 gB to uncompress to on my laptop and a *significant* amount of the archive was uninteresting to me.
 I thought it would be sortav fun and worthwhile to